hrdwrrsk/adementary-theme/readme.md

 - Window Managers (Openbox, enlightenment...)
 - Qt/Non-gtk+ desktops (Plasma 5, LXQt...)

-# Typography
+# (GNOME Shell) Typography
-*Inter UI* is used as default primary font for this theme, you can get Inter UI at [here](https://rsms.me/inter/).
-Alternatively, you can use Roboto (it's available at your distribution's package manager)
+*Plex Sans* is used as default primary font for GNOME shell theme, you can get Plex Sans at [here](https://github.com/IBM/plex/releases).
+Alternatively, you can use Roboto (it's used as default fallback font and it's available at your distribution's package manager)

 # Installation
 ### Dependencies